VelizarMihaylov/repolist/README.md

 		theme.spacing(24, 'auto')}; // returns 1.5rem auto
 `;
 ```

+## To Do

+### Pagination

+Currently the app list only the first 20 results.
+We need to add pagination to allow the user to browse the full list of results

+### Test

+There are some unit test but no integration and end to end test.

+### Authentication

+Currently the access token is hardcoded and will end up in the JavaScript bundle.
+If we want to make the app public we need to add authentication step for the user.
+We can use Auth0 or Firebase Auth or some other auth service that will allow the user to authenticate with their GitHub Account.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).